 Andrew College is committed to providing equal educational opportunities for all students while facilitating a successful and positive college experience.
 One of the responsibilities of the College is to help integrate students with disabilities into the academic and social process so that they may enjoy a full college experience.
-At Andrew College, the Director of Disability Services coordinates disabilities must self-disclose their disabilities to the Director of Disability Services and provide required documentation, to be certified eligible for services.
+At Andrew College, the Disability Services Coordinator facilitates disability services for students.
+Students with disabilities must self-disclose their disabilities to the Disability Services Coordinator and provide required documentation to be certified eligible for services.

-The Director of Disability Services reviews the student's documentation to determine eligibility for appropriate accommodations including but not limited to physical disabilities, learning disabilities, and psychiatric disabilities, at Andrew College under the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
-Individuals requesting reasonable accommodations must schedule an appointment with the Director of Disability Services as soon as the student is accepted at Andrew College.
-The student must provide current documentation of his/her disability from a qualified, licensed professional, and the documentation must meet the criteria outlined in the Andrew College Disability Documentation Guidelines, which are available through the Focus Program Office.
+The Disability Services Coordinator reviews the student's documentation to determine eligibility for appropriate accommodations including but not limited to physical disabilities, learning disabilities, and psychiatric disabilities, at Andrew College under the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
+Individuals requesting reasonable accommodations must schedule an appointment with the Disability Services Coordinator as soon as the student is accepted at Andrew College.
+The student must provide current documentation of his/her disability from a qualified, licensed professional, and the documentation must meet the criteria outlined in the Andrew College Disability Documentation Guidelines, which are available through the Disability Services Coordinator.
 The documentation must establish that the student has an official diagnosis of a disability and demonstrate that the disability substantially limits a major life activity.
 In addition, the documentation must validate the need for reasonable accommodations and demonstrate the impact of the disability on the student's ability to function in a postsecondary setting.
 The documentation assists in the determination of the appropriate accommodations and services to minimize the impact of the disability and personalizes the student's rights to equal access to Andrew College.

-It is the responsibility of the student to provide this documentation and to register with the Director of Disability Services by the end of the first full week of classes; however, students are encouraged to contact the Director of Disability Services and selfdisclose any disabilities as soon as they are accepted to Andrew College.
-After the Director of Disability Services documents the student's appropriate accommodations, it is the student's responsibility to meet with each of his/her instructors and faculty advisor, to communicate the appropriate accommodations that the student is eligible to receive.
+It is the responsibility of the student to provide this documentation and to register with the Disability Services Coordinator by the end of the first full week of classes; however, students are encouraged to contact the Disability Services Coordinator and self-disclose any disabilities as soon as they are accepted to Andrew College.
+After the Disability Services Coordinator documents the student's appropriate accommodations, it is the student's responsibility to meet with each of his/her instructors and faculty advisor, to communicate the appropriate accommodations that the student is eligible to receive.